🐾 Raw Diet Guide

 Raw feeding can be safe and simple with a few basic habits:

-These small steps keep your home clean and your kitten healthy.
+These small steps help keep your home clean and your kitten healthy.

 While many Bengals thrive on raw diets, some situations call for caution: